alphagov/paas-developer-docs/docs/overview/pricing.md

-Government PaaS will initially operate using a freemium pricing model.
+GOV.UK PaaS will initially operate using a freemium pricing model.

 We will select underlying hosting providers with cost in mind.
 We can change to a more competitively-priced hosting provider without changing how you interface with PaaS.